symfony/symfony-docs/contributing/documentation/overview.rst

 Fast Online Contributions
 -------------------------

-If you're making a relatively small change - like fixing a typo or rewording something - the easiest way to contribute is directly on GitHub!
-You can do this while you're reading the Symfony documentation.
+If you are making a relatively small change - like fixing a typo or rewording something - the easiest way to contribute is directly on GitHub!
+You can do this while you are reading the Symfony documentation.

-**Step 1.** Click on the **edit this page** button on the upper right corner and you'll be redirected to GitHub:
+**Step 1.** Click on the **edit this page** button on the upper right corner and you will be redirected to GitHub:

 .. image:: /_images/contributing/docs-github-edit-page.png
    :align: center